Film/TV Composer, Violinist & Producer

 About Geneviève Gros-Louis

-With a degree in violin performance and Indigenous studies from Montréal's prestigious McGill University, Geneviève captivates audiences with her exceptional musical compositions and enthralling performances.
+Holding a Bachelor's degree in violin performance from Montréal's prestigious McGill University, Geneviève captivates audiences with her exceptional musical compositions and enthralling performances.
 A proud member of the First Nations community from Wendake, Québec, Gros-Louis remains steadfast in her mission to foster cultural understanding and appreciation through the power of music and art.

 Geneviève Gros-Louis is a prolific composer, crafting impactful scores for film and television from her prestigious Wendat Records studio.
 Notably, she recently composed the score for season 3 of National Geographic's Life Below Zero: First Alaskans.